Onat Ozer

 University of Michigan.
 Ann Arbor, MI

 I’m currently an undergraduate at University of Michigan studying Mathematics and Computer Science.
 For the last 3 years, I was a part of Perry Sampson’s LearningClues MDP group, where I researched systems that could automatically generate questions from professors’ lectures and determine how much time was devoted to which topic throughout lecture.
-The following summer I worked at the University of Cinncinati’s biomedical sciences lab, where we studied how ml could be practically implemented to help physicians, and I’m currently participating in the Algoverse AI research program as part of the Spring 26 cohort.
+The following summer I worked at the University of Cinncinati’s biomedical sciences lab, where we studied how ml could be practically implemented to help physicians, and I’m currently working at the Liu Lab on optimizing their GPU algorithms.

 📝 Papers